weicht/heark/README.md

 I will not be following a standard SDLC-like process.
 It's just me and I want to dig right in.
 It will be hosted entirely on github for anyone to see, use, modify, ...

+I want this to work on a mobile device so that I can have my iPad/Nexus beside me where I can easily tap/swipe to indicate an event.
+Where an "event" can be: stand, sit, drank, etc.

 **Technical Details:**

 These are the tools/skills I hope to use...